MelvinSGjr/System-Info-Tool-Linux/README.md

-Please run this program with Cargo, as it is written in Rust.
+Please run this program with Cargo, as it is written on Rust.

 I will provide updates on the following schedule:
 -	After I have a team member available to create a normal application